MABelanger/jslib-html5-camera-photo/README.md

 - **imageType**: Used to get the desired image type between `jpg` or `png`. to specify the imageType use the constant IMAGE_TYPES, for example to specify jpg format use IMAGE_TYPES.JPG.
 The default imageType is `png`.

 - **imageCompression**: Used to get the desired compression when `jpg` is selected. choose a compression between `[0, 1]`, 1 is maximum, 0 is minimum.
 The default value imageCompression is `0.92`.

+- **imageMirror**: Used to get the desired imageMirror when  is set to `true`, the result of the `dataUri` is the mirror of the actual camera data.
+Many software that use camera mirror like hangout.
+Please note if you want to enable this option for consistency with the camera video, you need to use css `transform: rotateY(180deg)` to the <video> tag to mirror the video because the stream is not mirrored, so it's apply only to the canvas dataUri.
+The default value is set to `false` (no mirror).

 ## Available image types
 IMAGE_TYPES []  | Description